JayDaley/XML-to-JSON-in-XSLT/README.md

 <h3>Multiple child elements, numbers, booleans and text - ordered</h3>

-Many business applications of XML that are intended to contain structured data don't mix child elements and text so you may be able to get away without dealing with mixed child elements and text, but if not then the main consideration is whether or not you want the ordering preserved or not.
+Many business applications of XML that are intended to contain structured data don't mix child elements and text so you may be able to get away without dealing with mixed child elements and text, but if not then the main consideration is whether or not you want the ordering preserved.

 If the ordering is to be preserved then we create an ordered list of all of the contents.
 Take the following ordered example: